levis501/TransgenderHousingRelief/README.md

 ### Running the Project

-After cloning the project, run `yarn install` to install the local node modules, and `yarn start` to run the client.
+After cloning the project, open a command line in the client or server directory.
+Run `yarn install` to install the local node modules, and `yarn start` to run the client.

 ## Communication